I love to go to church in cathedrals.

 There’s no doubt that the church needed some reform in the 16th century because it was filled with the idolatries of the day.
 But we fool ourselves if we think we are not equally susceptible to the idolatries of the world.
 One of the main idolatries in our culture is Individualism and worship of this idol has permeated the western church.

 This imbalance can often be seen in the language we use around baptism of adults and even the professions of faith of those baptized as infants.
-We can also see it in our tendency to sing more songs like, “I Have Decided to Follow Jesus,” rather than, “I Sought the Lord and Afterward I Knew.”
-We see it in our interpretation of principle of being “salt and light” in the world to be an individual, rather than a collective mandate (for example when we choose and education for our children).
+We can also see it in the songs we sing that are full of the pronouns “me” and “I.” We see it in our interpretation of the principle of being “salt and light” in the world to be an individual, rather than a collective mandate (for example when we choose and education for our children).